LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 Nested user-defined functions will not be executed but will appear in the argument as a parse tree.
 Type checking in the individual functions may be needed to invalidate them.

-### Exit on close is really done by a plugin.
+### More is needed for security than what we describe as  "secure invocation"

-When you run this example you will see that an environment variable is set when launching the servant.
+When you run this example you will see that two environment variables are set when launching the servant.
-Specifically: *KDBQ\_PLUGINS="exitOnClose.q"*
+Specifically: *Q_SERVANTOF='an ip address'; Q_PLUGINS='list of q-files*

-This environment variable is intended to supply a list of "q-files" to be loaded after the main servant module.
+For simplicity these environment variables are ignored in the simple servant "qsvr.q".

-The content of the "exitOnClose.q" plugin is just the line *.z.po:{ .z.pc:{exit 0} }* we use in qsvr.q
+The environment variable Q\_PLUGINS is supplies a list of "q-files" to be loaded after the main servant module.
-to implement this functionality.
+We have plugins to implement authentication and authorization, as you will see in the next example.

-So in this case the environment variable is being ignored, just to avoid the complexity of loading the plugins.
+The environment variable Q\_SERVANTOF provides the known IP address of the mserve machine.
-We have additional plugins to implement authentication and authorization, as you will see in the next example.
+In the next example we will use this to restrict access to the servants to just the mserve machine.